kwasham/Numzy/Stripe_Checklist.md

 1. Frontend UX for payment recovery and SCA

-- Show banners/CTAs when subscription is `past_due` or `requires_action`.
+- Done: Show banners/CTAs when subscription is `past_due` or `requires_action`.
-- Add a “Fix payment” flow using Payment Element on top of existing subscription/invoice.
+- Done: Add a “Fix payment” flow using Payment Element on top of existing subscription/invoice.

 1. Wallets enablement for production